 INUK undertakes independent, objective investigations into claims of factual innocence by alleged victims of wrongful convictions to determine whether they are true or not.

-All investigations undertaken by INUK and its member innocence projects are undertaken on a pro bono basis – free for public good.
+All investigations into alleged wrongful convictions by INUK are undertaken on a pro bono basis – free for public good.

-INUK and its member innocence projects are affiliated members of The Innocence Network, an affiliation of organizations dedicated to providing pro bono legal and investigative services to individuals seeking to prove innocence of crimes for which they have been convicted and working to redress the causes of wrongful convictions.
+INUK is a member of The Innocence Network, an affiliation of organizations dedicated to providing pro bono legal and investigative services to individuals seeking to prove innocence of crimes for which they have been convicted and working to redress the causes of wrongful convictions.